Prague New Year's Eve Planner 2016-17 » 31st December 2016

 -The River Cruises

-The boats congregate at Charles Bridge for midnight.
+Boats congregate at Charles Bridge at midnight.
 Stand on the top deck.

-Riverside restaurants on both sides of the river and restaurants high up in Lesser Town offer good views.
-Many have terraces.
-Click the price on any venue on the planner for a description.
+Riverside restaurants on both sides of the river offer views, as do restaurants near Prague Castle, on Petrin Hill, and high up in Lesser Town.
+Many of these have terraces.
+Click the price against any restaurant on the planner to see what's included.

-Stand by the river or on Charles Bridge, or head for high ground in the Lesser Town.
+Stand by the river or on Charles Bridge, or head for high ground in the Lesser Town or by Prague Castle.

-(Note: Old Town Square is 5 minutes walk from Wenceslas Square, and 5 minutes from Charles Bridge and the river).
+(Note: Old Town Square is 5 minutes walk from Wenceslas Square, and 5 minutes from Charles Bridge)